evanwolo/kgcoe-eme-ros2container/README.md

 **Docker Image:** A read-only template (built from a `Dockerfile`) that defines the filesystem, installed packages, and configuration for a container.
 Images are versioned and can be shared via registries like Docker Hub.

 **Docker Compose:** A tool for defining and running multi-container Docker applications using a YAML file (`docker-compose.yml`).
-It allows you to start, stop, and manage related services (e.g., ROS2, VNC desktop) as a group.
+It allows you to start, stop, and manage related services (e.g., ROS2, SPICE desktop) as a group.

-**VNC (Virtual Network Computing):** A remote desktop protocol that lets you view and control the Linux desktop running inside the container from your own computer, using a VNC client or web browser (noVNC).
+**SPICE (Simple Protocol for Independent Computing Environments):** A remote desktop protocol that provides better performance, audio support, and clipboard sharing compared to VNC.
+It lets you view and control the Linux desktop running inside the container from your own computer using a SPICE client.

-**noVNC:** An open-source VNC client that runs in your web browser, allowing you to access the container's desktop without installing extra software.

 **Volume Mount:** A way to link a folder on your computer to a folder inside the container, so your work is saved outside the container.
 Specified with the `-v` flag in Docker commands.